Ibis is Green

 Opt-In to Electronic Special Meeting Notices

-In late 2018 the Club asked Members to Opt-In to receive their Special Meeting notices electronically and not by paper.
-Over half the Membership went digital very quickly!
+The Club asks Members to Opt-In to receive their Special Meeting notices electronically and not by paper.
+Over half the Membership has already went digital, now its your turn!
 This has saved over 18,000 sheets of paper, money in postage, and lots of envelopes!
 Any Member who hasn't yet opted-in may do so on the Member website at any time.

 As you can see, Ibis does a great job of being environmentally friendly, and you, the Member, are a large part of that success.
 With the Clubs' green initiatives and your support, Ibis continues to lessen our ecological footprint in an ongoing effort to protect our beautiful community for everyone's enjoyment.